Founded in 1873, Vanderbilt has a long history of academic excellence, a strong tradition of community, and a commitment

 The Vanderbilt community

 Vanderbilt is located in the heart of Nashville, Tennessee, home to a diverse population of 1.7 million and marked by its unique blend of cosmopolitan flair and small-town charm.
-A thriving center of music, publishing, health care, and technology, Nashville is consistently ranked as one of America’s friendliest cities and was honored by Business Insider as one of “The 13 Hottest American Cities for 2016.”
+A thriving center of music, publishing, health care, and technology, Nashville is consistently ranked as one of America’s friendliest cities and was honored by Forbes as the #4 Best Big Cities for Jobs (2016).
 Nashville is home to the Tennessee Performing Arts Center, which stages Broadway and Off-Broadway productions; the Frist Center for the Visual Arts; the Schermerhorn Symphony Center; Cheekwood Botanical Garden and Museum of Art; and the Fisk University Art Museum, among others.

 Vanderbilt attracts students from across the country and around the world and sits on a 330-acre campus designated an arboretum.
-An active campus life, stellar academics, and an urban setting contribute to the exceptionally high retention rate, as 97% of first-year students return for sophomore year.
+An active campus life, stellar academics, and an urban setting contribute to the exceptionally high retention rate: 97% of first-year students return for sophomore year.
 Vanderbilt offers students unique and meaningful opportunities within the structure of an academically rigorous institution to discover who they are, who they may become, and how they might contribute to their communities in the future.